Fit a DDM to Observed Data

 $$

-With \(shape^{(j)}\) and \(rate^{(j)}\) being 1
+With \(shape^{(j)}\) and \(rate^{(j)}\) being 1 by default.
+This

-can be changed by passing the arguments shape
+can be changed by passing the arguments shape and rate.

 Specifying Prior Settings/Arguments

-is conceptually identical to specifying lower/upper
+rate is conceptually identical to specifying lower/upper for the

 classical optimization approach (see the subsection above and the examples